Editor’s Note: This post has been reviewed and refreshed in October 2021 for accuracy and recency.

 Alabama resident Matthew Causey discovered this the hard way when he visited his storage unit after returning home from a National Guard stint in Germany.

 The decorated veteran’s unit had been broken into on Labor Day weekend

 , and he wasn’t informed until his visit to the location more than a week later.

 Thieves took not just the ammunition and training certificates he’d been storing there, but they also lifted the combat medals Causey had earned while serving in Iraq and Afghanistan—items that were truly irreplaceable.

 Museum Loses Everything

-Because of poor maintenance, lack of security and safety, negligence, and constant break-ins, self-storage is not a viable option for businesses.
+, lack of security and safety, negligence, and constant break-ins, self storage is not a viable option for businesses.
 Ensure that your data, records, and “extra stuff” are properly stored, managed, and organized with professional records storage services

 that offer top-level security to avoid these nightmares from happening to you and your business in the future.
 Here’s to avoiding self storage nightmares.